 firstname.lastname@example.org (fax: 902-492-4048)

-Quarterly grants of about $300 are available to clergy (most of whom are retired), and their widows to assist with dental, medical and other similar expenses not covered by their medical plan.
+Quarterly grants are available to retired clergy and clergy widow(er)s to partially assist with dental, medical and other similar expenses not covered by their medical plan.
+The fund is associated with the ACW and confidentially managed by a committee of volunteers.
+The fund provides a substantial return so applications are encouraged.

-Apply by sending copies of receipts for expenditures to:
+Apply by sending copies of receipts for expenditures, by the end of March, June, September and/or December, to:

 115 Church Street, Fredericton, NB E3B 4C8